mikechen66/AlexNet_TF2.0/README.md

 Editor: Mike Chen

 It is a good practice for the author to adopt the tensorflow_datasets library.
-Mike splits the client application from the AlexNet model for better readibility, accessibiliuty and usability after deleting the function of save_data().In addition, Mike corrects the logical and runtime errors of the original scripts.
+Mike splits the client application from the AlexNet model for better readibility, accessibiliuty and usability.In addition, Mike corrects the logical and runtime errors of the original scripts.

 Set up the GPU in the condition of allocation exceeds system memory with the reminding message: Could not create cuDNN handle...
 The following lines of code can avoid the sudden stop of the runtime.